siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-10-08-a-comprehensive-guide-to-multiplication-and-division-circuits-in-digital-systems.md

-This blog post delves into the fundamental principles behind **multiplication and division circuits**, exploring how they work, the types of algorithms used to implement them, and their applications in digital systems.
+This article delves into the fundamental principles behind **multiplication and division circuits**, exploring how they work, the types of algorithms used to implement them, and their applications in digital systems.
 Understanding the Basics: Binary Arithmetic